- About Us

 5. At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done at approximately 16 weeks of age.
-Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
+Patient specific age recommendations will be given.
+Your pet will have an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
-Also, a pre-anesthetic blood screen is required prior to undergoing anesthesia and surgery.
+Pre-anesthetic blood screening is required prior to undergoing anesthesia and surgery.

 6. What is the pre-anesthetic blood screening?